pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 The second output sentence is the address of varN, which would most likely be different if you run the program on your machine.

-WARNING: What happens if you forget the asterisk when assigning a value to a pointer and had the following instructions instead?
+WARNING: What happens if you forget the ampersand when assigning a value to a pointer and have the following instructions instead?

 .. _cpp_address_error: